makerdao/usds/README.md

 This is a standard erc20 implementation with regular `permit` functionality + EIP-1271 smart contract signature validation.
 There should be only one `wards(address)` set, and that needs to be the `NstJoin` implementation.

+The token uses the ERC-1822 UUPS pattern for upgradeability and the ERC-1967 proxy storage slots standard.
+It is important that the `NstDeploy` library sequence be used for deploying the token.

+#### OZ upgradeability validations

+The OZ validations can be run alongside the existing tests:
+`VALIDATE=true forge test --ffi --build-info --extra-output storageLayout`

 ### NstJoin

 This is the contract in charge of `mint`ing the erc20 IOUs in exchange of native `vat.dai` balance.
 It also manages the reverse operation, `burn`ing tokens and releasing `vat.dai`.